 La Alegria

-To get to the village of La Alegria, you have to follow a poorly maintained dirt road in a mototaxi.
-Here, Profe Olga teaches grades 1-6 together in a single classroom, with 30 students in total.
+Behind the El Tigre school (where we also supported a library in 2021), are forested mountains.
+To get to the village of La Alegria, you have to follow a poorly maintained dirt road up these mountains in a mototaxi.
+Here, Profe Bessy teacher teaches grades 1-6 together in a single classroom, with 30 students in total.
 She is an incredibly inspiring educator, who travels up the mountain to La Alegria every day to reach her students.

 The first community meeting at the school